Battle-Pieces and Aspects of the War: Prose supplement

 The Supplement in prose is Melville's meditation on the period after the Civil War, now known as the Reconstruction Era.
 As the scholar Robert L. Gale summarizes, "Melville urges Christian charity and common sense with respect to Reconstruction efforts, a wide and humane patriotism, an awareness that victory came to the North not by greater heroism but because of greater resources and population, sympathy for the liberated slaves, and decency in Congress."

 In the prose "Supplement", Melville says that he is "one who never was a blind adherent" and advocates reconciliation with the South.
 He does not favor enfranchising former slaves immediately, for they are "in their infant pupilage to freedom" and argues that sympathy for them "should not be allowed to exclude kindliness to communities who stand closer to us in nature".
-He continues, "Let us be Christians toward our fellow-whites, we well as philanthropists toward the blacks, our fellow-men."
+He continues, "Let us be Christians toward our fellow-whites, as well as philanthropists toward the blacks, our fellow-men."